 The rules are a bit hard to follow, but I do think they cover the NESHAP boilers adequately.
 You might want to move 210-0110(5)(d) up to (a) so that when someone goes to the registration rules, they see that a Notice of Intent to Construct (NC) is required even before the unit can be installed.
 Or, add a note to 210-0100(3) that the owner or operator must submit an NC in accordance with 210-0205 through 0240 before they can even install or register the boiler.
 Or instead of a note, just before “must register”, you could say “must submit a Notice of Intent to Construct in accordance with OAR 340-210-0205 through 340-210-0240 before installing the boiler and must register and maintain registration with the Department pursuant to ………

+ADG response: I’m OK with options 1 or 2.

 The rules refer to boilers that are subject to the NESHAP, but aren’t required to have permits.
 I think this would include oil-fired boilers and (heaven forbid) coal-fired boilers <10 million Btu/hr heat input.
 I know the focus is on heat smart and wood-fired boilers, but the way the rules are written, the registration would also apply to boilers using other types of fuel (not natural gas because they are not subject to the NESHAP).
 I think 210-110(5)(a)(G) should include fuels other than wood in the list of examples.

+ADG response: True, but it says “such as” so it isn’t an exclusive list.
+The rules only apply to solid fuel for now because they only apply to boilers exempt from heat smart unless and until we require others to register.
+I don’t think we want to add coal as an example fuel.
+So, I would leave it as is and add that to the on-line registration when and if we expand registration.

 I think it would be helpful to develop an NC approval letter for the NESHAP boilers that lists all of the requirements for the boiler, including the registration requirements.
 There could be a freelance section in the letter that allows the regional staff to address unique concerns, such as location, stack height, fuel handling, odors, etc.

+ADG response: That is the plan, but it would be done by the on-line application through an e-mail rather than a letter.

 THE FOLLOWING SUGGESTED CHANGE WAS RUN BY PAUL AND HE SAYS IT WOULD REQUIRE REOPENING PUBLIC COMMENT:

+ADG response: We can’t do anything that would require reopening public comment.
+We can put it on the list for considering in a future amendment if it is a big problem.

 From Mark Fisher